The Early Weeks

 - Consider Silverettes – many people love them, and they help to create a moist wound healing environment.
 Keep them in the fridge if cold feels good.

 Is the pain continuing?
 Call an IBCLC and get to the bottom of the cause.
 Nipple pain is common, but it’s not normal.
-You don’t have to tough it out alone.
+It’s often a sign that something is off and you don’t have to tough it out alone.

 All information on this website is intended for educational purposes only and should not be construed as medical advice.
 Magnolia Lactation Consulting encourages all families to have close communication with the medical providers of their choice.